gabrieleteotino/bluish-capsule/content/post/2019-02-05-nextcloud-using-docker-on-ovh-vps.md

 ### Bigint fix

-I used portainer to execute a update command ([bigint identifiers](https://docs.nextcloud.com/server/15/admin_manual/configuration_database/bigint_identifiers.html)) in portainer select the container *nextcloud_app_1* (or whatever the name/number is for your installation) click on **>_** to execute a console command
+I used portainer to execute a update command ([bigint identifiers](https://docs.nextcloud.com/server/15/admin_manual/configuration_database/bigint_identifiers.html)).

+In portainer select the container **nextcloud_app_1** (or whatever the name/number is for your installation) click on **>_** to execute a console command

 ```shell
 command: php occ db:convert-filecache-bigint
 user: www-data
 ```

-Execution may take some time and I really don't understand why it is not a default value for a new installation, but hey life is tough.
+Execution may take some time and I really don't understand why this was not alredy the default.

 ### Email SMTP